 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

 Core tip: This is the first review of the Japan Narrow Band Imaging Expert Team classification regarding the diagnostic performance.
-There are three important differentiations: neoplasia from non-neoplasia, malignant neoplasia from benign neoplasia, and deep submucosal invasive cancer (D-SMC) from other neoplasia.
+There are three important differentiations: neoplasia from non-neoplasia, malignant neoplasia from benign neoplasia and deep submucosal invasive cancer from other neoplasia.
 The sensitivity in differentiating neoplasia from non-neoplasia was 98.1%-99.8%.
-The specificity in differentiating malignant neoplasia from benign neoplasia was 84.7%-98.2% and the specificity in differentiating D-SMC from other neoplasia was 99.8%-100.0%.
-This classification will enable endoscopists to identify almost all neoplasia, to appropriately determine whether to perform en bloc resection or not, and to avoid unnecessary surgery.
+The specificity in differentiating malignant neoplasia from benign neoplasia was 84.7%-98.2%.
+The specificity in differentiating deep submucosal invasive cancer from other neoplasia was 99.8%-100.0%.
+This classification will enable endoscopists to identify almost all neoplasia, to appropriately determine whether to perform en bloc resection and to avoid unnecessary surgery.

 Hirata D, Kashida H, Iwatate M, Tochio T, Teramoto A, Sano Y, Kudo M. Effective use of the Japan Narrow Band Imaging Expert Team classification based on diagnostic performance and confidence level.
 World J Clin Cases 2019; In press